Legal Protections for Minority Shareholders in Montana

-Defining Shareholder Oppression in Montana
+Legal Insights into Shareholder Oppression in Montana Corporations

-Under Montana law, shareholder oppression typically involves actions by majority shareholders or controlling stakeholders that unfairly prejudice or substantially frustrate minority shareholders' reasonable expectations.
 Minority shareholders reasonably anticipate fair treatment, meaningful participation in corporate governance, fair dividend distributions consistent with corporate profitability, transparent access to important financial and operational information, and protection of their investments' fair market value.
 Oppression occurs when majority shareholders intentionally undermine these reasonable expectations through unfair, discriminatory, or coercive tactics.

 - Arbitrarily withholding dividends despite significant corporate profitability.